Rajasri3/DelayAnalysis/README.md

 # DelayAnalysis
+#The name of project is "Delay analysis and Optimality of scheduling
+#Description : This project is to reduce the bottlenecks involved in data transmission in a multi hop network.
 In order to run this project,you need to follow below steps :

-1.Initially java,J2ME wireless tool kit ,Swing,RMI have to be setup on your system
+1.Initially java,J2ME wireless tool kit ,Swing,RMI have to be setup on your system(Go for a stabe version-i have used java 1.7,J2ME-3.0 versions)

 2. copy all the files in security folder to JDK folder